usdot-fhwa-stol/cdasim/scenario_runner/README.md

 2. **Generate Scenario Environment**
    - `ScenarioTopologyAllocator` loads `network_topology_template.json` and adds internal networks, Docker service hostnames, and only the instance-specific DNS aliases required to distinguish repeated endpoints.
 These values are not configured in `parameters.yaml`.
-   - `ScenarioTopologyAllocator` assigns the ROS 2 endpoints required by each component.
+   - `ScenarioTopologyAllocator` applies the appropriate network template to each configured instance.
    - For each test case, `ScenarioRunner` writes a temporary `parameter.yaml`.
    - This is passed to `ScenarioGenerator`, which dynamically generates:
-     - `.env` files for each component (`cdasim`, CARMA Cloud, vehicles, streets)
+     - `.env` files for each Compose project (`cdasim`, CARMA Cloud, vehicles, streets)
      - Extracted `docker-compose.yml` files from the specified config images
      - Two shell scripts: `sim_start.sh` and `sim_stop.sh`